Check out the other relevant links!

-The Vampire Bat Prototype here!
+The Vampire Bat – A Prototype

 For the vampire bat prototype, I decided to focus on the bat’s wings, since it is very much different from the wings of birds.
 Yet, it is similar to the human hands, but with web, forming the wings.
 What I brought forward to this project is the hinge mechanism from Project 2: Kokopelli!